karmapoint/PostReader/docs/README.md

 ---
 **PostReader** is a web-based RSS feed reader inspired by Feedly.
 The MVP version will be optimized for desktop viewing (as opposed to mobile) and will include the following features:

-* New account creation, login, and a demo login view.
+* New account creation, login, and a demo login for guest viewing.
 * A production README documenting the creation process and support materials.
 * Hosting on Heroku.
 * The ability to subscribe to RSS **feeds** and view a list of articles within them.